|

 The Dedham Vale is a 'legally protected'

 We are individuals from Manningtree, Essex, who, until March 2020, were privileged to enjoy the sanctuary of an 'Area of Outstanding Natural Beauty' (AONB) on our doorstep.
-However, while COVID ripped through the UK, a giant metal wall and car park ripped through our 'protected' sanctuary.
+However, while COVID ripped through the UK, a giant metal wall ripped through our 'protected' sanctuary.
 How was this allowed to happen?

 This is our attempt to explain.